Git-PratikVyas/FastAPI-for-GenAI/3_ai-concurrency-service/README.md

 ## Background
 AI workloads, like text generation or image processing, can be computationally intensive, often requiring significant CPU or GPU resources.
 FastAPI, built on Python’s `asyncio` and Starlette, excels at handling concurrent requests thanks to its asynchronous architecture.
 Chapter 5 likely focuses on leveraging async/await to manage multiple AI model inferences simultaneously, reducing latency and improving throughput.
-We’ll use a text generation model (Hugging Face’s GPT-2) as our example, but the principles apply to any AI workload.
+This project will use a text generation model (Hugging Face’s GPT-2) as our example, but the principles apply to any AI workload.
 This guide assumes you’re familiar with Python, FastAPI basics, and AI model integration (as covered in earlier chapters).
-We’ll introduce concurrency concepts like async endpoints, background tasks, and thread pools to handle AI workloads efficiently.
+This project will introduce concurrency concepts like async endpoints, background tasks, and thread pools to handle AI workloads efficiently.

 **Why Concurrency Matters**:
 - **Scalability**: Handle multiple users without blocking the server.